zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 The "Import Feeds" module enables you to import all the data for any entity in the AtroCore system, link related entities or even create data records for them, eg it is possible to import the product data together with the corresponding categories, brands etc. You can create, configure and use many inport feeds.
+Import feeds use AtroCore REST API, so all the data is automatically validated with the same rules, as if you would create all data records manually.

 With the help of the "Import Feeds" module, data import may be performed in two ways: